Below are the most frequent questions asked about The “Me” Retreat. Feel free to contact Geese directly with any additional questions.

 It’s very possible to create your own customized solo retreat, including a shorter time frame.
 Read Geese’s blog on The Solo Retreat to get some ideas.
 There is also a great book in the Resources section called, DIY Solo Retreats.
 It has multiple solo formats you could try.
 And lastly, talk with Geese about some of the keys to creating your own retreat.
 He’s done it for over 20-years and can be a great help.

 As we get within 30-days of the retreat, we will send out a roster of participants and help coordinate any travel communications between members.
-Travel distance from Denver to Joyful Journey Hot Springs Spa is about 170 miles, or 3-hours and 40-minutes.
-If you are from out of state, get ready for an incredible drive through the Colorado Rockies.
+Travel distance from Denver to Joyful Journey Hot Springs Spa is about 170 miles, or 3-hours and 40-minutes by car.
+It’s a very beautiful drive through the Colorado Rockies and we consider that drive to be a significant part of the solo experience.

 You are more than welcome to stay additional nights at Joyful Journey Hot Springs Spa.
 As you might expect, you’d need to coordinate any additional nights with Joyful Journey yourself.
 Contact them at 719-256-4328 or email at firstname.lastname@example.org.